Detecting-Simulated-Real-ECG-Signals/.github/profile/README.md

 # Master Thesis: Feasibility of Deep Learning-based Methods for the Classification of Real and Simulated Electrocardiogram Signals

 Welcome to the official GitHub organization for my master's thesis work.
 This organization hosts all the code developed during my research on the feasibility of deep learning-based methods for classifying real and simulated electrocardiogram (ECG) signals.
-Below you will find the details of the three repositories that constitute the core of this work.
+My thesis is publicly available through the xAI Chair's webpage at [xAI Chair's Thesis Archive](https://www.uni-bamberg.de/xai/studium/abschlussarbeiten/).

 Repositories: